Distribution Steering for Discrete-Time Uncertain Ensemble Systems: A numerical example

-In the second example, we simulate a steering problem in four steps where the system parameter follows a Laplace distribution.
-The initial density is chosen as in \eqref{q01}.
-The terminal density function is specified as a multi-modal density which is a mixture of two Gaussian densities

 The system parameter $a(k)$ follows the Laplace distribution $\mathcal{C}\left( 0.5, 0.1 \right)$ for all $k=0,1,2,3$.
-The results are given in Figures~\ref{fig6}-\ref{fig10}.
+As a result, for some agent dynamics $|a_i(k)|>1$, which could cause their corresponding systems to be unstable.
+The results are given in Figures~\ref{fig1}-\ref{fig5}.
 The optimal values of $c(k) = 0$ for $k = 0, 1, 2$, and $c(3) = 0.16$.
-In this example, the two peaks are not close to each other as in Example 1, which leads to two distinguishable modes.
 Since $c(3) \neq 0$, the corresponding $\tilde{\mathscr{U}}(3)$ is not positive definite, with its determinant being zero.
 This causes the control input $u(3)$ to be a discrete distribution supported on two points $-2.38, 2.69$, with corresponding probability values $0.472, 0.528$, respectively.
-From Figure~\ref{fig10}, we note that the terminal discrete distribution using the proposed algorithm is close to the desired continuous one.
+From Figure~\ref{fig5}, we note that the terminal discrete distribution using the proposed algorithm is close to the desired continuous one.
+The total processing time is $8.528$ seconds for determining the control inputs of all agents across all time steps (tested on an Apple M4 Max chip), which demonstrates the computational efficiency of the algorithm for controlling large-population ensembles.